 It’s impossible for a horse to win the Kentucky Derby more than once

 Why?
 Because the derby is only open to three-year-old entrants.
 Though the reasoning behind this restriction is unclear, some believe that it has something to do with entertainment value.
 While two-year-old horses are still too young to finish with competitive times, by the time the field has reached the age of four, the favorites have become too well-established to make betting on the race worthwhile.

 The track hasn’t always been one-and-a-quarter miles long

 For the first 20 years, the derby was a one-and-a-half-mile race, just like its inspiration, England’s Epsom Derby.
 However, in 1896 the distance was reduced to its present length as it was thought that 1.5 miles was too far for the horses to run so early in the racing season.

 The rose has been the official flower of the derby since 1884

 If there’s any image that represents the Kentucky Derby, it’s the winning horse draped in the iconic Garland of Roses.
 According to derby lore, the longstanding connection to this classic flower began at a post-race party in 1883, where all the women in attendance were given roses.
 The blooms were such a success that the race’s founder, Col. M. Lewis Clark Jr. was inspired to incorporate them into the next year’s event.

 Those flashy hats are all a matter of tradition

 Before the first race was ever run, it was Col. Clark’s vision to make it into an upscale affair that the Louisville elite would attend.
 To promote the inaugural event, he sent fashionably dressed women out into the community wearing the elaborate styles of the day—including hats.
 Ever since, the derby has been a showcase for the most recent seasonal designs.

-See Louisville in person on our American South: New Orleans to Nashville tour.
+Have you been to the Kentucky Derby?
+Tell us about your experience, or see Louisville in person on our American South: New Orleans to Nashville tour.